 A litigant should not seek reconsideration merely because of dissatisfaction with a decision of the Court or a desire to reargue a motion.
 Rather, the preferred course to be followed when one is disappointed with a judicial determination is to seek relief by means of either a motion for leave to appeal or, if the order is final, by a notice of appeal.
 If your motion is denied, the Court very well may cite to the following language from D’Atria: “Motion practice must come to an end at some point, and if repetitive bites at the apple are allowed, the core will swiftly sour.”

-While everything I’ve written here may seem foreboding, we here at the DeTommaso Law Group have had many motions for reconsideration granted.
+While everything I’ve written here may seem foreboding, we here at the DeTommaso Law Group, LLC have had many motions for reconsideration granted.
 It is especially worth filing such a motion if: (a) the Court missed a critical law or court case, or (b) the Court overlooked an important piece of evidence.
 A properly-filed motion the first time around can often eliminate the need to file for reconsideration, but when the need arises, skilled legal representation can greatly increase your chances of success.

 As I discussed above, motions for reconsideration of final orders are governed by Court Rule 4:49-2.
 Motions for reconsideration of pendente lite (also known as “interlocutory”) orders, however, are governed by an entirely different rule: Court Rule 4:42-2.
 The distinction between a pendente lite or interlocutory order and a final order is worth explaining.
 Generally, in a divorce proceeding, every order is deemed interlocutory until a final judgment of divorce is entered.
 An interlocutory order by its very nature is temporary and often entered based on incomplete or conflicting evidence.
 After all, the Court generally has not taken testimony, allowed cross-examination, heard expert opinions, or had the benefit of complete disclosure of the relevant facts during the “discovery” phase of litigation.